thetredev/srcds-tickrate-enabler/README.md

 ## Server Version Compatibility

 The two legacy projects had a specific symbol imprinted into the code.
-That symbol (`ServerGameDLLXYZ` where `XYZ` is 0-prefixed a number) is used to load the server's interface and hookup a function to manipulate the server's tick inverval value which is calculated from the `-tickrate` SRCDS command line argument.
+That symbol (`ServerGameDLLXYZ` where `XYZ` is 0-prefixed a number) is used to load the server's interface implementation and hookup a function to manipulate the server's tick intverval value which is calculated from the `-tickrate` SRCDS command line argument.

 This version tries to read that symbol from the server file located at `<game dir>/bin/server_srv.so` (where `game_dir` is `cstrike` for example).
 It is usually located at the second line of that file when read with the `strings` command (part of the GNU `binutils` package).
-If the symbol can't be found in that file (which is highly unlikely), then the value representing the latest version at compile time will be used.
+If the symbol can't be found in that file (which is highly unlikely), then the value representing the latest version at compile time defined by `eiface.h` will be used.

 On failure, the plugin will error out with a more verbose message unlike the legacy projects.